tilburgsciencehub/website/content/building-blocks/configure-your-computer/infrastructure-choice/surf-research-drive.md

 ## Obtain an Account

 If you are an employee at Tilburg University, you can request access to Research Drive by contacting the **[Research Data Office](https://www.tilburguniversity.edu/intranet/research-support-portal/rdm/advice)**.
-Ask then a a member of your team to give you access to the appropriate directories you will need for your project(s).
+Ask then a member of your team to give you access to the appropriate directories you will need for your project(s).

 ## Access your Files